maschmann/venus.dbus-fronius-smartmeter/README.md

 # dbus-fronius-smartmeter Service

+> This is a fork of [Ralf Zimmermanns](https://github.com/RalfZim/venus.dbus-fronius-smartmeter) repository and reflects my personal needs for integrating a Fronius smartmeter
+> into my home installation.
+I am not responsible for any problems you have with this implementation, nor am I
+> responsible for any damage to your devices - use with caution!

 ## Purpose

 This service is meant to be run on a raspberry Pi with Venus OS from Victron.